FuelLabs/fuel-ui/CONTRIBUTING.md

 ## 🙋🏻&nbsp; Getting Started

-Thanks for showing interest to contribute to Fuels UI, you rock!
+Thanks for showing interest to contribute to Fuel UI, you rock!

 When it comes to open source, there are different ways you can contribute, all of which are valuable.
 Here's a few guidelines that should help you as you